HISTORY of GREAT DIAMOND ISLAND

 A more complete history of Great Diamond is available at The Store at Elwell Hall.
 There also are annual history exhibits at Elwell Hall and at the Museum at Diamond Cove.

-Diamond Cove (DCHA), formerly historic Fort McKinley, covers approximately 193 acres on the northern end of Great Diamond Island.
-Fort McKinley was constructed by the US government between 1891 and 1907 and was designed to defend Portland Harbor during the Spanish American War.
-Originally Fort McKinley consisted of over 125 buildings surrounding a military parade ground and was home to over 1000 soldiers and their families.
-In 1945 the US Army declared Fort McKinley surplus and it sat vacant until 1961 when it was sold to a private developer.
-It was not until 1984, after much disrepair and public controversy, that restoration began by DicTar Associates and was finalized by McKinley Partners into the private resort community of Diamond Cove we see today.
-Restored Fort McKinley, representing an historic era of US and island history, is on the National Historic Registry and as such it remains open to the general public.
-Pedestrian access only is allowed and is restricted to Diamond Avenue and the Parade Ground.
-Viewing of the Gun Batteries and a narrated historic tour of Fort McKinley can be arranged by contacting email@example.com.
+The Diamond Cove Homeowners Association (DCHA), formerly historic Fort McKinley, covers approximately 193 acres on the northern end of Great Diamond Island.
+The Fort was constructed by the US government between 1891 and 1906 and was designed to defend Portland Harbor during the Spanish American War.
+Originally, Fort McKinley consisted of the traditional Endicott style fort surrounding a military parade ground and was home to over 1000 soldiers and their families.
+In 1949, the US Army declared Fort McKinley surplus and it sat vacant for over 40 years.
+In 1961, the fort was sold to a private developer.
+It was not until 1984, when the property was in a state of dire disrepair, that restoration was begun by DicTar Associates.
+The restoration was met with a great deal of public controversy over access and environmental impact – CBIA, Audubon, Conservation Law of Boston, and The Island Institute advocated for and succeeded in limiting the number of units approved, protecting open spaces in the Cove and limiting intra-island traffic.
+The residential project was ultimately finalized by McKinley Partners into the residential community that exists today.
+There are over 100 private residences, 2 seasonal restaurants and a seasonal hotel.
+The restored property has preserved an historic era of US and island history, and is listed on the National Historic Registry.
+Guided tours are available to the public.
+A small museum facility is also open by chance or by appointment.To arrange tours and access to the Museum contact: firstname.lastname@example.org.